apocalypticartcollective/eft/about.md

 ---

-A Creation Story in Three Parts
+Echo Future Truth: A Creation Story in Three Parts

 &nbsp;

-If you're the kind of person that believes in a creator, then you have to believe that we are created to be *creative*.
+If you're the kind of person that believes in a creator, then you may also believe that we are created to be *creative*.
 Made to make stuff, built to build, etc., and that this gift of creativity is meant to redound to the generosity of the one who made us.
-But, let's be honest: while we are spectacularly creative creatures, often our creations have more to say about our small fears, lusts, and greed than any good word about the meaning of life. *Echo Future Truth* considers the question of meaning from the perspective of a single, final, monumental creative work of humankind, designed to serve a final human being, whose own creativity is, at first, suppressed by the dwindling community surrounding her as she approaches the end, and then by the commodified community of a machine-curated reality that binds her thereafter.
+And yet, let's be honest: while we are spectacularly creative creatures, often our creations have more to say about our small fears, lusts, and greed than any good word about the meaning of life. *Echo Future Truth* considers the question of meaning from the perspective of a single, final, monumental creative work of humankind, designed to serve a final human being, whose own creativity will have to be unleashed for any of it to matter in the end.

 &nbsp;